Natural botanical insecticides and pesticides

 Are they safer than synthetic pesticides?

 No pesticide is 100% safe and non-toxic.
 However, the margin of safety for botanical pesticides is generally much higher than older synthetic pesticides.
 Most "pesticide" products in the US require testing and registration by the Environmental Protection Agency (EPA) to ensure they are both effective and safe, when used as directed on the product label.
-Some of the new botanical pesticides are so low in mammalian toxicity that they are exempt from EPA registration.
+Some of the botanical pesticides are so low in mammalian toxicity that they are exempt from EPA registration.

 Bottom line: if you use an insecticide indoors consider using one of the new botanicals instead of the older synthetic pesticides.
 They are both effective, much safer, and even smell better!
 The only downside is that they are somewhat more expensive but this should encourage you to use less!
 Use the link below for more information.